 Men just need to manage the condition through treatment and therapy.
 As well as age, ED can be caused by a number of different factors, including psychological conditions and the side effects of drugs.

-Viagra is often the first medicine that comes to mind to treat erectile dysfunction.
+Viagra is often the first medicine that comes to mind among all the erectile dysfunction treatments available.
 It, along with Cialis and Levitra, is a useful tool that should be in every man's arsenal when experiencing loss of sexual function.
+Levitra is particularly effective for men over the age of fifty.
+Read our Levitra reviews from patients to find out more information.

 As is quite common with men over fifty, Viagra improves lessened sex drive and increases sexual stamina by helping the penis remain erect and improving penile blood flow.
 Except for men who can't have sex due to heart issues, Viagra is typically very safe for most men to use.